How to Scan QR Code to Excel Spreadsheet (with Easy Steps)

 After selecting the type and the text/code you want to encode, you can also customize your QR code in the add-in before generating.

-Then again, you can change the size of the generated QR code from the Size bar under the Options section.
-You can also resize it after inserting it.
+• Change the size of the generated QR code from the Size bar under the Options section.
+You can also resize the code after inserting it.

-Moreover, you can also change the error correction from the option under such name under the Options section in case the QR code you are generating gets damaged for some reason.
+• Change the error correction from the option with that name under the Options section in case the QR code you are generating gets corrupted.

-To insert the QR code into your spreadsheet, simply click on Insert from the bottom of the QR4Office window.
+• Click on Insert on the bottom of the QR4Office window.

 scan qr code to excel spreadsheet